 Food and Grocery Costs: Typical Items and Weekly Shop

-You’ll find a weekly supermarket basket (milk, bread, eggs, cheese, fruit/veg) typically fits within the given price ranges, showing groceries are generally modest compared with eating out.
+A weekly supermarket basket (milk, bread, eggs, cheese, fruit and veg) typically fits within modest price ranges, so groceries are generally cheaper than eating out.

-A mid-range three-course meal for two averages about £50, while a cappuccino is roughly £3.31–£6.05, so occasional cafés and restaurants add up quickly.
+A mid-range three-course meal for two averages about £50, while a cappuccino runs roughly £3.31–£6.05.
+Occasional cafés and restaurants add up quickly.

 Weekly Supermarket Basket